-Use the -d64 option to the java command if the operating system is Sun Solaris SPARC (64-bit).
+Use the -d64 option to the java command if the operating system is SunOS, HP-UX, HPIA64, HPUX-PARisc, or Linux-64 bit.

-Note: If you are applying the clone of a Middleware home or an Oracle home on a host that does not yet have Oracle Fusion Middleware installed, the host must have JDK 1.6 or higher installed.
-In addition, the PATH, CLASSPATH, and JAVA_HOME environment variables must point to the JDK.
+Note: If you are applying the clone of a Middleware home on a host that does not yet have Oracle Fusion Middleware installed, the host must have JDK 1.6 or higher installed.
+In addition, ensure that the PATH, CLASSPATH, and JAVA_HOME environment variables point to the JDK.